Pearl Harbor Bridge to be lit red, white, and blue for Independence Day

 “We are proud to celebrate the birth of our nation during the upcoming Fourth of July holiday,” Governor Malloy said.
 “We have plenty of family events being held throughout the state – from the shoreline to the countryside – and we encourage everyone to participate in the festivities.”

-The Governor is directing Connecticut residents to visit the state’s tourism website at www.CTvisit.com, where they can find a schedule of fireworks shows that are scheduled to take place across the state throughout the coming days.
-Dozens of towns and cities in Connecticut have scheduled fireworks displays.
+The Governor is directing Connecticut residents to visit the state’s tourism website, where they can find a schedule of fireworks shows that are scheduled to take place across the state throughout the coming days.

-“Independence Day is a great time for people to come together to celebrate our country, its founders, and all of the people who sustain our bedrock principles of democracy and freedom,” Lt.
-Governor Nancy Wyman said.
+“Independence Day is a great time for people to come together to celebrate our country, its founders, and all of the people who sustain our bedrock principles of democracy and freedom,” said Lt.
+Governor Nancy Wyman.